espocrm/documentation/docs/user-guide/invoices.md

 You can add the *Invoices* panel to the Account detail view to be able to see related sales orders.
 Administration > Layout Manager > Accounts > Bottom Panels.

-You can add the Invoices panel to Opportunity detail view at Administration > Layout Manager > Opportunities > Relationships.
+You can add the Invoices panel to Opportunity detail view at Administration > Layout Manager > Opportunities > Bottom Panels.

 In the article: